 - Internal investigation for a Fortune 500 company into whistleblower allegations of accounting fraud and securities law violations; SEC investigation closed with declination.

-- Investigation for a Fortune 500 subsidiary into whistleblower allegations of improper accounting and tone at the top.
+- Investigation for a Fortune 500 subsidiary into whistleblower allegations of improper accounting at UK subsidiary.

-- Internal investigation for a Fortune 500 financial institution into whistleblower allegations of fraud/misconduct in connection with rating foreign currency transactions.
+- Internal investigation for a Fortune 500 financial institution into whistleblower allegations of fraud in connection with rating foreign currency transactions involving New York, London and Hong Kong trading desks.

 - Internal investigation for a Fortune 50 company into public corruption allegations involving political contributions and state government contracts.

-- Internal investigation for a Fortune 500 company into alleged corrupt payments and entertainment in Japan.
+- Internal investigation for a Fortune 500 company into alleged corrupt payments and entertainment through third-party intermediary in Japan.

 - Internal investigation for a Fortune 500 consumer goods company into allegations of OFAC Iran sanctions violations.